octobercms/docs/plugin-registration.md

         ];
     }

+When you register the back-end navigation you can use localization strings for the `label` values.
+The localization is described in the [plugin localization](localization) article.

 The next example shows how to register back-end permission items.
 Permissions are defined with a permission key and description.
 In the back-end permission management user interface permissions are displayed as a checkbox list.
+Back-end controllers can use permissions defined by plugins for restricting the [user access](../backend/users) to pages or features.

     public function registerPermissions()
     {
         return [
-            'blog.access_posts' => ['label' => 'Manage the blog posts'],
+            'acme.blog.access_posts' => ['label' => 'Manage the blog posts'],
-            'blog.access_categories'     => ['label' => 'Manage the blog categories']
+            'acme.blog.access_categories'     => ['label' => 'Manage the blog categories']
         ];
     }